-- 3.6 The ALT has no explicit powers other than those resting with the Chair and delegated as he/she deems appropriate. - 3.7 The ALT Members: - 3.7.1 work with the ALAC Chair to ensure that the ALAC can focus on the most appropriate issues with the minimum of administrative overhead; - 3.7.2 support the ALAC Chair in the overall management of the ALAC; and - 3.7.3 help ensure that any decisions made on behalf of the ALAC are made with due consideration of regional issues. - 3.8 The work of the ALAC is carried out through: - 3.8.1 meetings of the entire ALAC, both at ICANN meetings and via teleconferences throughout the year; - 3.8.2 a variety of Work Teams (WTs) comprised of ALAC Members, RALO Leadership, and At-Large Community members; and - 3.8.3 electronic communications including but not limited to e-mail, wikis and telephonic discussions.
+- 3.6 The ALT has no ongoing explicit powers other than those resting with the Chair and delegated as he/she deems appropriate or assigned by the ALAC as fully described in Paragraphs 6.1 to 6.3. - 3.7 The ALT Members: - 3.7.1 work with the ALAC Chair to ensure that the ALAC can focus on the most appropriate issues with the minimum of administrative overhead; - 3.7.2 support the ALAC Chair in the overall management of the ALAC; and - 3.7.3 help ensure that any decisions made on behalf of the ALAC are made with due consideration of regional issues. - 3.8 The work of the ALAC is carried out through: - 3.8.1 meetings of the entire ALAC, both at ICANN meetings and via teleconferences throughout the year; - 3.8.2 a variety of Work Teams (WTs) comprised of ALAC Members, RALO Leadership, and At-Large Community members; and - 3.8.3 electronic communications including but not limited to e-mail, wikis and telephonic discussions.